 Say you want to adopt a dog, from a picture, and you task your machine learning system to classify the image as either a husky, which would be safe to adopt, or a wolf, which probably is not a good idea.
 Can you get that photograph classified with certainty?
 “Because researchers don’t have insights into what is going on they can easily be misled,” said Sameer Singh, assistant professor in the UCI Department of Computer Science.
 “Classification is core to machine learning,” said Singh, describing ‘black box’ machine learning predictions at the Association for Computing Machinery (ACM) July 12 meeting at the Cove.
 Machine learning is pervasive in our lives—from email to games.
 “It’s in our phones,” said Singh, a machine learning and natural language processing expert.
 “It is in our houses.
 It is basically everywhere.”One of his students created a wolf/dog classifier in a few hours that seemed to work—at first.

-“How can we trust that the predictions are correct?” asked Singh.
+“How can we trust that the predictions are correct?”
+Singh asked.
 How can we trust that the machine learning algorithm is doing what we think it is doing?
 How can we understand and predict the behavior?
 How can we improve it to correct potential mistakes?”
 As an illustration, he showed that the seemingly accurate classifier his student had created was in fact just learning how to recognize snow in images: if it detected snow, it predicted wolf, and if not, it predicted husky; definitely not very intelligent behavior.

 Singh provided a brief background of the research in machine learning, which, for a long time, consisted of much simpler classifiers like linear models and simple trees.
-“We can look at the structure of these classifiers and know whether we can trust them or not,” said Singh.
+“We can look at the structure of these classifiers and know whether we can trust them or not,” Singh said.
 “The structure will tell us what happens with the data, or show where the error is and how to fix it.
 But looking at structure is beneficial only when structure is simple.”

 Big data makes everything complicated